afumedo24/Smart-Dashboard-/README.md

 2. **Corporate Identity of THD/DIT**:
     - **Styles**: Located in `frontend/src/styles/main.css`
-    - **TailwindCSS**: Used to define the color palette and fonts according to THD corporate identity.
-Configuration is in `tailwind.config.js`.
+    - **TailwindCSS**: Configuration in `tailwind.config.js` defines the color palette and fonts according to THD corporate identity.

 3. **Progressive Web App**:
     - **Responsive Design**: Implemented using TailwindCSS with breakpoints for sm, md, and lg devices.
 The mobile-first approach ensures all elements without breakpoints are optimized for mobile view.
-    - **Dashboard Layout**: Utilizes `grid-layout-plus` library for a responsive dashboard layout, with `GridLayout` component managing layout for different screen sizes.
+    - **Dashboard Layout**: Utilizes `grid-layout-plus` library for a responsive dashboard layout, managed by the `GridLayout` component for different screen sizes.

 4. **Database**:
     - **MongoDB Configuration**: Located in `backend/utils/db.ts`.
 Mongoose is used to connect to the local MongoDB server using configurations from a config file.